 1) No editing at all

-While this isn’t always a bad thing, especially if the picture is perfect straight from the camera, or you want to keep the image as natural as possible.
+While this isn’t always a bad thing, especially if the picture is perfect straight from the camera, or you want to keep the image as natural as possible like when doing a raw session.
 A real photographer always tweaks at least one thing, whether that be lighting or the crop.
 Low-cost boudoir photographers try to sell the idea that they are so good they don’t need to edit.
 That’s just not true.
 It’s just another way of telling you that they don’t care, they got paid, and you are no longer relevant to them.
 They will just hand over the photos as-is.
 That is completely unacceptable.
 You deserve attention after the session as well.
 Apart from taking good care of your images, I will always be here for you, whether it’s photography related or not.
 You will have access to all my personal contacting options so that we can keep in touch.
 Boudoir photography is exceptionally intimate; a lot of sensitive information may be shared.
 I don’t want you to feel like all I did was take pictures of you and move on because that is not who I am.
 It wouldn’t feel good knowing you were photographed in little to no clothing in such a vulnerable state, and you can’t get a hold of them unless you have money to spend, right?

 Back to editing.
 There are also some that try to convince not to have retouches done because it won’t be you.
 That’s also further than the truth.
 Think of photo retouching like makeup; it’s more of enhancement, not a cover-up.
 Unless you’re trying to add or reduce the size to a body part, it’s still you.
 It’s a touch up to help showcase your best features; many times, you may have a temporary mark or blemish that is certainly not what you always have, so it would make sense to remove those.
 Even women who are on top of taking care of themselves, think models, they still need some retouching.
 Don’t be tricked into thinking you are not real for having some touch-ups done to your images.
 Afterall, boudoir is professional, not amateur photography.
 The photos are meant to look like they are for magazines.
 What do all pictures in magazines have in common?
 Edits.